andygott/ResponsiveJS/README.md

 If this is `true`, the callback will only be fired once and then the listener will be detached.

-See the example for conitionally loading content below for a use case.
+See the below example for conditionally loading content for a use case.

 ## The fire() Method